AustralianBioCommons/how_to_findable_citable_software/pages/06_orcid.md

 ---

-## Why?

 ## How?

-{% tool "orcid" %}
+1. Visit the {% tool "orcid" %} website.
+2. Click on `SIGN IN / REGISTER`.
+3. Follow the instructions in the registration wizard to create your ORCID iD.
+4. See the [ORCID support page](https://support.orcid.org) to discover how you can use your ORCID.

+{% include callout.html type="tip" content="You can add your ORCID iD whenever a platform or service provides this as an option - for example {% tool "zenodo" %}, {% tool "workflowhub" %}, conference platforms, and journals / publishers." %}

 ## Examples

 Here are some examples to show how ORCID connects the dots.
 If you create workflows or tools, you can tie your collective works together with an ORCID.

-An ORCID plus DOIs equals a record of connected outputs:
+{% include callout.html type="important" content="An ORCID plus DOIs equals a record of connected outputs!" %}

 - The {% tool "galaxy" %} workflow design GUI (also called the "canvas") has a `Creator` field in its best practice metadata wizard, and an adjacent `Identifier` field that encourages the use of an ORCID.
 - {% tool "workflowhub" %} encourages each registered user to uniquely identify themselves using an ORCID iD: this is part of the recommended metadata.